AmanThuL/lumin/README.md

-# Lumin
+# Lumine
-Lumin is an early-stage C++ based renderer for Windows built with DirectX 12 API.
+Lumine is an early-stage C++ based renderer for Windows built with DirectX 12 API.
 The basic framework is heavily based on Frank D. Luna's DirectX 12 book.
 For more details, please refer to the ``References`` section.

 ## Getting Started

 Visual Studio 2019 is recommended.
-Start by cloning the repository with `git clone --recursive https://github.com/AmanThuL/lumin.git`.
+Start by cloning the repository with `git clone --recursive https://github.com/AmanThuL/lumine.git`.

 If the repository was cloned __non-recursively__ previously, use `git submodule update --init` to clone the necessary submodules.